MaurizioB/pyfreopen/README.md

 with `append=True` the output will be appended to the file, if not its contents will be overwritten; if the file does not exists, it will be created.
 Once the output file is set, **there is no way to restore the stderr/stdout to the previous output state**.
-You can just change the
+You can just change the output file and mode.

 Keep in mind that, again, this is a very **_basic_** and **_limited_** module,